 Cyber-bullying (along with all forms of bullying) will not be tolerated in Paisley Primary School.
 Full details are set out in Paisley Primary School's policy on anti-bullying.
 All incidents of cyberbullying reported to Paisley Primary School will be recorded.
 Children and young people, staff/volunteers and parents/carers will be advised to keep a record of the bullying as evidence.
 Paisley Primary School will take steps to identify the bully, where appropriate, such as examining system logs, identifying and interviewing possible witnesses, and contacting the service provider and the police, if necessary.
+All concerns should be reported to the Designated Safeguarding Leader.

 An important element of E-Safeguarding is the ability to identify and deal with incidents of concern including the confidentiality of information.
 All staff/volunteers, children and young people have a responsibility to report e-safety or e-security incidents so that they may be dealt with effectively and in a timely manner in order to minimise any impact.
-The school has incident reporting procedures in place and records incidents in an incident log which is kept in a secure location.
+The school has incident reporting procedures in place and records incidents in an online incident log (CPOMs).
 The chain below demonstrates the key members of staff for which a cause for concern is dealt with in school.